Invariant Hilbert Schemes and Luna's Etale Slice Theorem: Proofs

-where $p$ is the morphism induced by the first projection $G\times V \to G$ and the two squares are cartesian.
-Note that $f$ gives a homeomorphism of underlying spaces and especially is a quasi-finite morphism.
-Therefore $W$ is finite over $k$ and its Hilbert function $h^{'}$ is support finite.
-By construction we have
+Here $p$ is the morphism induced by the first projection $G\times V \longrightarrow G$ and the two squares are cartesian.
+Note that $f$ gives a homeomorphism of underlying spaces and in particular is a quasi-finite morphism.
+Therefore $W$ is finite over $k$ and its Hilbert function $h'$ has finite support.
+By the construction we have

-and the first part of the theorem follows.
+where the first morphism is the inclusion in Lemma \ref{ind} and the second one is {\'e}tale by Lemma \ref{stet}.
+The first part of the theorem follows.

 The proof of the second assertion is similar to that of Theorem \ref{a}. \end{proof}